Mercè Rodoreda: Roissy-en-Brie

 She arrived in the French capital at the end of February and in early April she moved to Roissy-en-Brie, a town near the east of the capital.
-She settled in the castle of Roissy-en-Brie, an 18th-century building, which was offered as a refuge for writers.
+She settled in the Château de Roissy, a 17th-century building, which was offered as a refuge for writers.
 She shared a home for a few months with other intellectuals such as Anna Murià, César Augusto Jordana, Armand Obiols, Francesc Trabal and Carles Riba.

 In Roissy-en-Brie several love affairs arose; one of them was between Mercè Rodoreda and Armand Obiols.
-The problems in the castle arose because Armand Obiols was married to Francesc Trabal's sister and they had a son, who had remained in Barcelona with his mother.
+The problems in the château arose because Armand Obiols was married to Francesc Trabal's sister and they had a son, who had remained in Barcelona with his mother.
 Furthermore, Armand Obiols' mother-in-law had traveled with Trabal to Roissy-en-Brie along with other members of the Trabal family.
 Consequently, this affair divided the Catalan exiles into two opposing camps.
 According to Anna Murià, Francesc Trabal was opposed not only by his sister but by jealousy, since he would have had a secret relationship with Mercè Rodoreda in Barcelona that only the two of them and their confidante knew.
 Rodoreda wanted to write a book about it called The Roissy novel, however, she never decided to do it.

-The atmosphere of stability offered by the castle was disturbed by the start of World War II.
-At that time, some decided to flee to Latin American countries and others preferred to stay in France; this last destination was the one chosen by Rodoreda and Obiols.
+The atmosphere of stability offered by the château was disturbed by the start of World War II.
+At that time, some decided to flee to Latin American countries while others, including Rodoreda and Obiols, preferred to stay in France.
 Later they moved to the Villa Rosset house, on the outskirts of the city.